repobee/repobee/docs/peer.rst

 :ref:`config`).
 Thus, the only things we must specify are ``--students/--students-file`` and ``--num-reviews`` (``--issue`` is optional, more on that later).
-Let's make a minimal call with the ``assign-peer-reviews`` command, and then inspect the log output to figure out what happened.
+Let's make a minimal call with the ``assign-reviews`` command, and then inspect the log output to figure out what happened.
 Recall that ``students.txt`` lists our three favorite students spam, ham and eggs (see :ref:`setup`).

 .. code-block:: bash

-    $ repomate assign-peer-reviews -mn master-repo-1 -sf students.txt --num-reviews 2
+    $ repomate assign-reviews -mn master-repo-1 -sf students.txt --num-reviews 2
     # step 1
     [INFO] created team spam-master-repo-1-review
     [INFO] created team eggs-master-repo-1-review